WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Note that _DynamoDB_ uses the notion of _optimistic concurrency control_ (OCC).
 This means that there might be multiple in-flight transactions at any given time.
 There is no possibility of deadlocks as discussed earlier, before deadlock can occur, you will get the transaction conflict error.

+#### Transactions on high contention items

+The _DynamoDB_ transact API is great for items frequently read in parallel.
+If they are, you might face many "transaction conflict" errors.

+One solution here would be to retry, but as we all know, this type of solution can only carry us so far.
+A much better solution would be to use _DynamoDB_ streams.
+You update one part of the application, then the stream reader will update the second.

+What happens in the case of errors in the stream reader?
+Well, you would need to implement some kind of rollback mechanism.
+It might seem like it's a lot more work to do, but the chance of the stream reader failing is much lower than having your transaction fail due to high contention on the item itself.

+This is related to the _DynamoDB saga pattern_ that I write about in the next section.

 #### Transactions spanning multiple services

 Imagine a scenario where the user checks out their cart.
 To carry out that operation successfully, we might need to perform multiple operations in a transaction-like manner: